ptug81042/lab-9-3--lists-conditionals-keys--task-manager/README.md

 - Visual styling and layout based on task properties
 - Component-driven architecture for reusability and clarity
 - Responsive layout and accessibility-aware practices

 ---

+## One Step Further (Optional Enhancements)

+The following advanced features were added for extended practice:

+- Sort tasks by due date using a dedicated button in the `TaskList` component.
+- Add new tasks dynamically via a controlled form component.
+- Reorder tasks using "Move Up" and "Move Down" buttons within each task card.

+---